custom-components/pyscript/docs/reference.rst

 in the expression too, using the forms ``domain.name.attr`` and ``domain.name.old.attr`` for the new and old attribute values respectively.

-Multiple ``str_expr`` arguments are logically "or"ed together, so the trigger occurs if any of the expressions evaluate to ``True``.
+Multiple ``str_expr`` arguments are logically "or"ed together into a single expression.
 Any argument can alternatively be a list or set of strings, and they are treated the same as multiple arguments by "or"ing them together.
+Alternatively, independent state triggers can be specified by using multiple ``@state_trigger`` decorators.

 Optional arguments are: